U.S. Northeast digs out from blizzard, tornado strikes in South

 The Rhode Island Public Transit Authority and Connecticut Transit said service would remain suspended on Sunday.

-The storm dropped 31.9 inches (81 cm) of snow on Portland, Maine, creating "whiteout conditions," said city spokeswoman Nicole Clegg, 42.
+The storm dropped 31.9 inches of snow on Portland, Maine, creating "whiteout conditions," said city spokeswoman Nicole Clegg, 42.
 "It's the biggest I've seen since I was a little girl."

-Clegg said most city roads had been cleared by Sunday night, and city employees were set to begin ploughing Portland's "100 miles of sidewalks."
+Clegg said most city roads had been cleared by Sunday night, and city employees were set to begin plowing Portland's "100 miles of sidewalks."

-Winds gusted to 83 miles per hour (134 kph) at Cuttyhunk, New York, and brought down trees across the region.
+Winds gusted to 83 miles per hour (134 kmph) at Cuttyhunk, New York, and brought down trees across the region.

 The storm contributed to at least five deaths in Connecticut and two each in New York state and Boston, authorities said.